github/codeql/change-notes/1.18/analysis-javascript.md

 * Modelling of taint flow through the array operations `map` and `join` has been improved.
 This may give additional results for the security queries.

 * The taint tracking library recognizes more ways in which taint propagates.
-In particular, some flow through string formatters is now recognized.
+In particular, some flow through nested properties and through string formatters is now recognized.
 This may give additional results for the security queries.

 * The taint tracking library now recognizes additional sanitization patterns.
 This may give fewer false-positive results for the security queries.